xychcz/S3Fit/manuals/basic_usage.md

                                  [-2, -1, 'free'], [-1, -1, 'fix']],
                         'info': {'age_min': -2.25, 'age_max': 0, 'met_sel': 'solar', 'sfh': 'constant'} } }
 ```
+> [!TIP]
-The above example also shows how to tie one parameter to the others.
+> The above example also shows how to tie one parameter to the others.
 For instance, the velocity shift of the `'young'` component has a tie condition of `'ssp:main:0'`,
 indicating that it is tied to the `0`-th parameter of the `'main'` component of the `'ssp'` model.
 Also note that the log $\tau$ value (the last parameter) is not used for a `'constant'` SFH,
-set it to any value with `'fix'` to save a free parameter
+set it to any value with `'fix'` to save a free parameter.

+> [!CAUTION]
-(please do not directly delete it since all stellar components need to have the same number of parameters).
+> Please do not directly delete unused parameters with multiple components
+> since all stellar components need to have the same number of parameters.

+> [!TIP]
-The best-fit reconstructed SFH of each component can be plotted or output by running `FF.reconstruct_sfh()`.
+> The best-fit reconstructed SFH of each component can be plotted or output by running `FF.reconstruct_sfh()`.
 Please read the [example](example/example.ipynb) for an example case.

 #### Emission lines